-From farmland to factory space, Ulster County hundreds of affordable options.
+From farmland to factory space, Ulster County offers hundreds of affordable options.

 Ulster County has millions of square feet of commercial and industrial space available immediately.
-With local incentivesbusinesses are taking advantage of government support and abundant, affordable real estate.
-Whether your business requires a small storefront or 18,000 square feet of light industrial space, the Ulster County Office of Economic Development can helpfind .
+With New York State and local incentives, businesses are taking advantage of government support and abundant, affordable real estate.
+Whether your business requires a small storefront or 18,000 square feet of light industrial space, the Ulster County Office of Economic Development can help you find what you need.